 To make matters worse, as we pulled into the car park we were watched by a rather unsavoury looking chap who was sat, by himself, on a nearby wall.
 He was, as Gareth quite rightly pointed out, very similar to the character ‘Tom’ from Father Ted.

 ‘Alfreton Tom’ continued to stare at us, as we parked up and began to hurriedly take photographs.
 Alarmingly, he then started walking over towards us, before standing with his hands in his pockets and grinning.
 I am sure, in hindsight, this was a grin of friendship, but at the time we both feared it was the last smile we would ever see.

 We quickly tried to explain what we were doing, before he interrupted us to say that he knew why were there, as he had been following our progress on Twitter, and had some change to put in our collection tin.
-You should never judge a book by its cover, folks, and I feel rather guilty that we jumped to the conclusion we were about to be made into a nice new coat for him to lounge around his cave in.
+See, you should never judge a book by its cover, folks, and I feel rather guilty that we jumped to the conclusion we were about to be made into a nice new coat for a crazed lunatic to lounge around his cave in.

 Alfreton Tom (not his real name), we salute you, Sir.

 Our final ground of the day and, unlike the two which preceded it, Boston’s ‘York Street’ was all rather uneventful – save that we accidentally gate-crashed a wedding reception in order to try and use their toilet.
 Deciding against spoiling the happy couple’s big day, we instead made a hasty departure, keen to get to our overnight stop with my in-laws in Norwich.